wradlib/wradlib-docs/source/index.rst

 :notebooks: {notebooks}
 :docs: {docs}

 The :math:`\omega radlib` project has been initiated in order facilitate the use of weather radar data as well as to provide a common platform for research on new algorithms. :math:`\omega radlib` is an open source library which is well documented and easy to use.
 It is written in the free programming language `Python <https://www.python.org>`_.
+As of version 1.3 :math:`\omega radlib` is Python 3 only.

 .. note:: Please cite :math:`\omega radlib` as *Heistermann, M., Jacobi, S., and Pfaff, T.: Technical Note: An open source library for processing weather radar data (wradlib), Hydrol.
 Earth Syst.
 Sci., 17, 863-871,* doi:`10.5194/hess-17-863-2013, 2013 <https://www.hydrol-earth-syst-sci.net/17/863/2013/hess-17-863-2013.pdf>`_